Understanding Vehicle Safety Inspection Costs in Ontario

 What the Price Typically Includes

-A vehicle safety inspection Ontario process involves a detailed assessment of the vehicle’s structural, mechanical, and safety systems.
+A vehicle safety inspection in Ontario involves a detailed assessment of the vehicle’s structural, mechanical, and safety systems.
+Most inspections include checks on:

 Brakes and braking components